comwrap/Comwrap_ElasticsuiteBlog/README.md

-## ElasticSuite Blog search for MageFun_Blog
+## ElasticSuite Blog search for MageFan_Blog

-This module connecting between each other [ElasticSuite](https://github.com/Smile-SA/elasticsuite) search extension and MageFun Blog extension for Magento 2 (https://magefan.com/magento2-blog-extension , https://github.com/magefan/module-blog)
+This module connecting between each other [ElasticSuite](https://github.com/Smile-SA/elasticsuite) search extension and MageFan Blog extension for Magento 2 (https://magefan.com/magento2-blog-extension , https://github.com/magefan/module-blog)

 It allows to index Blog posts into the search engine and display them into the autocomplete results, and also on the search result page.